 One of Evansville’s most popular murals sits in an unsuspecting spot.
-Painted on the back of a building at 28 W Indiana street, this street art offers a colorful welcome to the North Main / Jacobsville neighborhood.
+Painted on the back of a building at 28 W Indiana street, this street art offers a colorful welcome to the North Main Street Neighborhood.
 Stop here to share loud and proud that you love visiting Evansville, Indiana!

 Hello from Evansville Mural

 The west side is the perfect spot to start your visit to Evansville.
 Not only will you find so many fun places to eat and drink, but you can also say hello to this mural at Snickerdoodle Art on W Franklin Street.

 Evansville’s shiniest selfie spot is a work of art.
 The Arts Council of Southwestern Indiana commissioned the stainless steel globe on top of a ten-foot-long metal pole, resembling a map marker.
 It reflects the beautiful views of downtown from WNIN at 2 Main Street.